Form Filling Automation: From Simple Inputs to Complex Multi-Step Forms

 future_to_form = {

-for form_data in form_data_list
+for data in form_data_list

 }